department-of-veterans-affairs/vagov-content/pages/health-care/view-test-and-lab-results.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-View your VA lab and test results online through your My HealtheVet personal health record.
+With our Labs + Tests tool, you can view your VA lab and test results online through your My HealtheVet personal health record.
 Find out if you're eligible to use this tool and how to sign in.

 </div>